vektor-inc/vk-blocks-pro/readme.txt

 == Changelog ==

+[ Bug Fix ] Fixed in WordPress 6.4.x / 6.5.x so that blocks can be used.

 = 1.80.0 =
 [ Add function ][ Outer (Pro) ] Add serrated and large triangle in divider style.
 [ Bug Fix ][ Outer (Pro) ] Add vertical padding variables.